CSCI4100U/F23Project/README.md

 ### Summative Assessment

 The final phase of marking will be carried out at the end of the course.
 This evaluation will be carried out more strictly, with higher expectations.
 In addition to your fully developed application, each member will need to submit a ~5 minute demonstration video presentation of the app individually, which includes a listing of the project components you personally worked on.
 This evaluation will be worth 30% of your final grade, divided into 25% (mobile application) and 5% (individual demo).
-Students who do not submit any individual demo will receive a 0 for all parts of the summative assessment.
+Students who do not submit any individual demo or fail to submit a peer feedback form for this phase will receive a 0 for all parts of the summative assessment.

 #### Functional requirements (5 marks total)